-While the captioning process varies from college to college, often, there are several steps a professor must go through to get a video captioned on time.
+While the process for captioning in higher education varies from college to college, often, there are several steps a professor must go through to get a video captioned on time.
 Sending a captioning request may take a lot of back and forth.
 Having a solution that helps a college streamline the captioning process will ensure that videos are captioned when students need them.

 Higher education institutions offer multiple areas of study hundreds of degrees and certificates in STEM, liberal arts, and beyond.
 For reference, the University of Wisconsin-Madison offers over 230 undergraduate majors and certificates.
 With large amounts of high-level content in varying subjects, it’s a challenge for schools to ensure their content is transcribed accurately.

 What Vendor Features Are Important for Higher Education?